It wasn’t a rebus. Not a Rubik’s Cube, cryptogram or labyrinth. It also wasn’t a sudoku or crossword. Nor a jigsaw.

 The point guard: Nigel James Jr. The dogged defender: Adrien Stevens.
 The lengthy, upside-abundant shooter: Michael Phillips II.
 A 6-foot-7 vessel of versatility: Ian Miletic.

-Four gaps filled with four different players with four different attributes coming together to complete Marquette’s No. 13 ranked 2025-26 recruiting class — Smart the dissectologist behind it all.
+Four gaps filled with four different players with four different attributes coming together to complete the puzzle that is Marquette’s No. 13 ranked 2025-26 recruiting class — Smart the dissectologist behind it all.

 “There’s a compliment that they provide to our team, most importantly, and then also with each other.
 Any time you bring in a class, you want them to fit with each other, but you also want them to fit the greater team,” Smart said Wednesday after the four commits signed.